A fresh look at nonsmooth Levenberg--Marquardt methods with applications to bilevel optimization: Applications in optimistic bilevel optimization

 We consider the so-called standard optimistic bilevel optimization problem

 where $S\colon\R^n\tto\R^m$ is given by

-The terminus \emph{standard} has been coined in \cite{Zemkoho2016}.
-Above, $F,f\colon\R^n\times\R^m\to\R$ are referred to as the upper and lower level objective function, respectively, and assumed to be twice continuously differentiable.
-Furthermore, $G\colon\R^n\times\R^m\to\R^s$ is the twice continuously differentiable upper level constraint function, and the set-valued mapping $Y\colon\R^n\tto\R^m$ is given by
+The terminus ``standard'' has been coined in \cite{Zemkoho2016}.
+Above, $F,f\colon\R^n\times\R^m\to\R$ are referred to as the upper- and lower-level objective function, respectively, and assumed to be twice continuously differentiable.
+Furthermore, $G\colon\R^n\times\R^m\to\R^s$ is the twice continuously differentiable upper-level constraint function, and the set-valued mapping $Y\colon\R^n\tto\R^m$ is given by

-where the describing lower level constraint function $g\colon\R^n\times\R^m\to\R^t$ is also assumed to be twice continuously differentiable.
+where the describing lower-level constraint function $g\colon\R^n\times\R^m\to\R^t$ is also assumed to be twice continuously differentiable.
 The component functions of $g$ will be denoted by $g_1,\ldots,g_t$.